traas-stack/holoinsight-docs/docs/src/en/dev-guide/project-structure.md

   - check-format.sh -> Check if Java source codes are well formatted
   - check-license.sh -> Check if Java source codes has license header
   - format.sh -> Format Java codes
+  - test/
+    - e2e/
+      - all.sh -> Run all E2E tests
 - server/
   - all-in-one/ -> This 'all-in-one' module references all other modules, so that all modules can be run by a Java program
   - apm/